Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: OUR APPROACH

 Even though these rewards are widely used in MAPF, they often overlook the issue of traffic congestion.
 None of the previously mentioned reward terms consider agents' behavior in densely populated areas.
 Typically, deadlocks often happen in congested regions, where the available moving space is severely limited.
 To reduce the likelihood of a deadlock, we introduce an innovative reward term, denoted as $R_n$, that could boost agents' performance in terms of deadlock rates.
 We define an event $\mathcal{E} = \{\delta_{a} \geq \zeta \}$, where $\delta_{a}$ is the density of agents close to agent $a$ and $\zeta$ is a threshold.
 The density $\delta_{a}$ is calculated by counting the number of agents in $a$'s field of view of size $w$ divided by the free space in that region.
 Notice that this region is more confined than the partially observable world ($w = 5$ in our setup).
 If event $\mathcal{E}$ occurs, we consider the area as $\zeta$-crowded; thus, the probability of deadlock significantly increases.
 Consequently, when an agent transitions from a non-crowded region to a $\zeta$-crowded one, it incurs a negative reward.
 Conversely, when an agent moves out of a $\zeta$-crowded region, it receives a positive reward.
 Moving between the non-crowded areas or $\zeta$-crowded areas has no impact on the reward.

 The threshold $\zeta$ is not fixed; its magnitude should be higher when the environment contains more agents and obstacles and lower in sparser environments.
-Heuristically, we define $\zeta$ as follow:

-where $A, m, d$ are the number of agents, grid world size, and obstacle density, respectively.
-Heuristically, we set the upper bound for $\zeta$ at 0.95.
+We define $\zeta$ as follows: where $A, m, d$ are the number of agents, grid world size, and obstacle density, respectively.
+The value $0.7$ represents the base level of congestion tolerance.
+The addition of $A / (m^2(1 - d) - A)$ dynamically adjusts this tolerance based on the number of agents and available space of the environment.
+In dense environments, the threshold becomes more lenient (i.e., higher $\zeta$) but is capped at $1.0$ to prevent it from becoming too lenient, thus maintaining a level of challenge in navigation and preventing overly dense agent clustering.
+We conducted tests on the lower and upper bounds within the range of $0.5$ to $1.5$ and determined that the range between $0.7$ and $1.0$ yields the best results.

-Fig. \ref{fig:crowdreward} showcases two situations where the agents get a positive reward by moving out and a negative reward by moving in a $\zeta$-crowded region.
-The dashed border lines are the fields of view at a future timestep $t+1$.
-The solid border lines, on the other hand, are the fields of view at the current timestep $t$.
-In the first scenario with the green agent (top-left corner) at timestep $t$, the agent is at the sparse region where the crowd density is $d = 5 / 13 = 0.385$.
-If the agent moves to the right, where the crowd density is much higher $d = 7 / 8 = 0.875$, the agent will be punished with a reward of $-0.3$.
-On the contrary, in the second scenario with the purple agent, if the agent moves to the left, the crowd density reduces from $d = 4 / 5 = 0.8$ to $d = 4 /8 = 0.5$, and the agent receives a positive reward.
+Fig. \ref{fig:crowdreward} showcases two scenarios where the agents get a positive reward by moving out and a negative reward by moving in a $\zeta$-crowded region.
+In the first scenario, consider agent number $6$ (green agent) at timestep $t$ with the field of view inside the green border; the agent is at the sparse region where the crowd density is $d = 5 / 13 = 0.385$.
+If the agent moves to the right, where the crowd density is much higher $d = 7 / 8 = 0.875$, the agent will be punished with a reward of $-0.5$.
+On the contrary, in the second scenario with the agent number $8$ (red agent), if the agent moves to the left, the crowd density reduces from $d = 4 / 5 = 0.8$ to $d = 5 / 8 = 0.625$, and the agent receives a positive reward of $+0.5$.
 We assume the threshold $\zeta = 0.75$ in both cases.

 Our reward function can be formulated as: